hyperledger/besu-docs/docs/Reference/Config-Items.md

 !!! tip

-    When specifying the milestone block for private networks, we recommend specifying the latest milestone.
+    We recommend specifying the latest milestone block for private networks.
     It is implied this includes the preceding milestones.
     Specifying the latest milestone ensures you are using the most up-to-date protocol and have access to the most recent opcodes.

 ## Fixed difficulty